Madison Bumgarner: 2017

 On June 6, the Giants transferred Bumgarner from the 10-day DL to the 60-day DL.
 On July 15, 2017, the Giants activated Bumgarner from the 60-day disabled list.
 He was out of the starting rotation for nearly three months.
 Bumgarner returned on July 15 at Petco Park against the San Diego Padres.
 He struck out the side in the bottom of the first inning, striking out center fielder Manuel Margot swinging and second baseman Carlos Asuaje and first baseman Wil Myers looking.
 Bumgarner received a no-decision in a 5–3 defeat.
 Bumgarner's first win of the year did not come until ten days later, against the Pirates.

 With a 3–5 record on August 15, Bumgarner lost his next four decisions before winning his last game of the year to finish with a 4–9 record.
 In 17 starts, Bumgarner had a 3.32 ERA and 101 strikeouts in 111 innings pitched.

-After the season, the Giants exercised Bumgarner's 2018 contract option worth $12 million.
+After the season, on November 5, the Giants exercised Bumgarner's 2018 contract option worth $12 million.